tinyspeck/get-slack-magic-link/README.md

 # get-slack-magic-link

-You got a username, password, and workspace for Slack.
+You got a username, password, (optionnaly a One-Time-Password) and workspace for Slack.
 You want a magic link.
-This tool will get one for you by manually navigating to Slack and getting a magic link.
+This tool will get one for you by manually navigating to Slack, getting a magic link, and copying it to your clipboard.
+You then just have to give focus to the slack app and it will connect you to your workspace.

 It's using [puppeteer](https://github.com/puppeteer/puppeteer/) to perform the automation.

 ## Usage (Command Line)

-I recommend using this tool with npx.
-Passing `-q` to npx will suppress Chrome's download status and is optional.
+I recommend using this tool with [gopass](https://www.gopass.pw/) to provide password and OTP as environment variables.

+see `get-slack-magic-link.sh` for an example usage.

+You can also run this program with npx:
 ```
 npx -q get-slack-magic-link -e my@mail.com -p myPassword -w myWorkspace [-o otpToken]
 ```